LongQT-sea/intel-igpu-passthru/macOS_README.md

 ### 5. Device Properties
 After configuring the CPUID, it should work if you have a natively supported iGPU.
 If you don't, you must modify **DeviceProperties** in `config.plist`.
 For details, see the [Dortania OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/).
+> [!Tip]
+> In legacy mode passthrough, the default DVMT Pre-Allocated value is 128MB, so `framebuffer-stolenmem` may not be needed.